Why is my Amazon ECS on an Amazon EC2 instance unable to join the cluster?

 Error: After changing the instance type, new instances are unable to join the cluster.

-1. Terminate the container instance.
+1. Delete the container instance.

-2. Launch a new container instance with the new instance size.
-It's a best practice to launch the instance with Amazon ECS optimized Amazon Linux 2 AMI for your cluster.
+Note: It's a best practice to use an Amazon ECS optimized Amazon Linux 2 AMI to launch the instance for your cluster.

 Or, you can create a new launch configuration.
 Then, update the launch configuration in the Auto Scaling group.